AGI-CEO/hade-os/PROJECT_STATUS_AND_ROADMAP.md

 These features are marked as "in progress" in the PRD (Sec 9) and are critical for MVP completion.

-**1. Improved Tenant Portal (Continuing from PRD Sec 7.4)** _ Develop enhanced rent payment tracking view for tenants.
+**1. ✅ Enhanced Tenant Portal (Completed from PRD Sec 7.4)** _ ✅ Enhanced rent payment tracking view with comprehensive filtering, statistics, and export functionality.
-_ Implement tenant account settings and preferences management.
+_ ✅ Complete tenant account settings and preferences management with tabbed interface.
-_ Ensure all relevant documents and lease information are easily accessible.
+_ ✅ Avatar upload functionality with Supabase Storage integration.
+_ ✅ Modern dashboard redesign with overview cards and multi-tab layout.
+_ ✅ Full integration with existing rent payment tracking system.
+_ ✅ User preferences model added to database with proper migration.
-_ **Reference:** PRD Section 4.6.2 for detailed requirements.
+_ **Reference:** PRD Section 4.6.2 requirements fully satisfied.
+_ **Completed:** 2025-06-23 - All requirements met and production ready.

 **2. ✅ Notification System (Fully Implemented from PRD Sec 7.5)** _ **Phase 1 (Infrastructure) - Complete:**